-The friendly and experienced psychologists at YVP provide a safe place to hear your concerns.
-They can help you decide if you would like anything to be different in your life and how this might happen.
-There is no pressure to speak about things that you are not ready to talk about or to make any changes you don’t want to make.
-Counselling involves many techniques to help you when you are facing difficult times.
+The friendly and experienced psychologists at YVP provide a safe place to hear your young person’s concerns.
+They can help them decide if they would like anything to be different in their life and how this might happen.
+There is no pressure to speak about things that they are not ready to talk about or to make any changes they don’t want to make.
+Psychology & Counselling involves many techniques to help them when they are facing difficult times.

-Psychologists are experts in understanding emotions, thinking skills and communication skills, all very useful in the sport of life.
-They can also help you understand other experiences that you may be having and that you find confusing or frightening.
+Psychologists & Counsellors are experts in understanding emotions, thinking skills and communication skills, all very useful in the sport of life.
+They can also help young people understand other experiences that they may be having and that they find confusing or frightening.

-The initial counselling session may take up to 1 hour or more as there is a lot of information your psychologist will need to understand in order to best help you or your child.
+The initial session may take up to 1 hour as there is a lot of information your psychologist or counsellor will need to understand in order to best help you or your child.
 Following sessions will be 50 minutes or less.

 1. Sometimes just talking with someone who really listens and doesn’t judge you is a great relief.

-2. In counselling, what you choose to do and if you choose to make any changes, is entirely your decision.
+2. In therapy, what you choose to do and if you choose to make any changes, is entirely your decision.

-3. The ‘teenage’ counsellor provides a safe and confidential place where you can talk about all issues without fear of being blamed or criticised.
+3. The ‘teenage’ psychologist provides a safe and confidential place where you can talk about all issues without fear of being blamed or criticised.

-4. In counselling for adolescents and young people, the counsellor helps you develop ways of overcoming worries, managing stress and pressure, dealing with relationship issues and unhelpful behaviours or habits.
+4. In therapy for adolescents and young people, the psychologist helps you develop ways of overcoming worries, managing stress and pressure, dealing with relationship issues and unhelpful behaviours or habits.

 5. Being able to recognise and acknowledge your strengths, not just your weaknesses, and strengthening your relationships are often important outcomes of teen counselling.

-6. Teenage counselling can help you improve confidence, self-acceptance and communication skills.
+6. Teenage therapy can help you improve confidence, self-acceptance and communication skills.